The Fancy Dress Party

 Chatter scratched his bottom.

 Mrs Adams was horrified.
-‘Charlie!
+‘Sam!
 That’s very, very rude.
 Right!
 That’s it.
 No supper for you tonight.
 You’ll get nothing to eat until you apologise and learn some manners.’
 And with that she marched out of the bedroom.

 Chatter scratched his head.
 ‘I wonder what that was all about,’ he thought.